Replace a DIMM - FAS8300 and FAS8700

 After you have replaced the component in the controller module, you must reinstall the controller module into the chassis.

-You can use the following illustration or the written steps to install the replacement controller module in the chassis.
+You can use the following animation, drawing, or the written steps to install the controller module in the chassis.

-If you have not already done so, install the air duct.
+If you have not already done so, close the air duct.